36B Griva Dighenis Avenue, Nicosia, Cyprus

 Article 10 – Website Disclosure Status

-For further information related to the Article 10 Website Disclosure for the following funds, please contact [email protected].
+For further information related to the RAIF and its compartments, please contact [email protected].

-- The investments underlying the financial products it manages, including Green Melon Energies Fund, do not currently take into account the EU criteria for environmentally sustainable economic activities as defined in the Taxonomy Regulation; and
+• The investments underlying all financial products it manages, including the Article 6 Funds and the Article 8 compartment Green Melon Energies Fund, do not currently take into account the EU criteria for environmentally sustainable economic activities as defined in the Taxonomy Regulation; and

-Accordingly, the current proportion of Taxonomy-aligned investments is considered to be 0% for all funds, including Green Melon Energies Fund.
-It cannot be excluded that some underlying investments may, on an incidental or non-intentional basis, meet certain technical screening criteria of the Taxonomy Regulation, but such alignment is not targeted, measured or used as a binding constraint within the current investment strategies.
+Accordingly, the current proportion of Taxonomy-aligned investments is considered to be 0% for all managed Funds, including the Article 8 compartment Green Melon Energies Fund.
+Some underlying investments may, on an incidental or non-intentional basis, meet certain technical screening criteria of the Taxonomy Regulation, but such alignment is not targeted, measured or used as a binding constraint within the current investment strategies.

 4. REVIEW OF THIS DISCLOSURE POLICY